hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 Authorization verifies that an entity has the necessary permissions to access the requested information. resource.

-Authentication and authorisation are critical to any identity management system, as it ensures that only authorized users can access the system and its resources.
+Authentication and authorization are critical to any identity management system, ensuring only authorized users can access the system and its resources.

 PRISM Cloud Agent provides the following authentication and authorisation methods to ensure that the identity of the